 25d00.
 General provisions of Secs 13(a)(5) and 13(b)(4) and IB 784.

-Sec 13(a)(5) provides an exemption from the MW and OT provisions of FLSA for “any employee employed in the catching, taking, propagating, harvesting, cultivating, or farming of any kind of fish, shellfish, crustacea sponges, seaweeds, or other aquatic forms of animal and vegetable life, or in the first processing, canning or packing such marine products at sea as an incident to, or in conjunction with, such fishing operations, including the going to and returning from work and loading and unloading when performed by any such employee”.
+Sec 13(a)(5) provides an exemption from the MW and OT provisions of FLSA for “any employee employed in the catching, taking, propagating, harvesting, cultivating, or farming of any kind of fish, shellfish, , sponges, seaweeds, or other aquatic forms of animal and vegetable life, or in the first processing, canning or packing such marine products at sea as an incident to, or in conjunction with, such fishing operations, including the going to and returning from work and loading and unloading when performed by any such employee”.
 This exemption was not changed by the 1974 Amendments.

 Effective 5/1/74 Sec 13(b)(4) provides an exemption from the OT provisions of FLSA for “any employee employed in the canning, processing, marketing, freezing, curing, storing, packing for shipment, or distributing of any kind of fish, shellfish, or other aquatic forms of animal or vegetable life, or any byproducts thereof and who receives compensation for employment in excess of 48 hours in any workweek at a rate not less than one and one-half times the regular rate at which he is employed.”